lolipuru/twrp_sony_pdx223/README.md

 - MTP
 - Flashing (opengapps, roms, images and so on)
 - Backup
+- Sdcard

 ## Partially working
 - USB OTG
-- Sdcard (need to access with /storage/sdcard/1-1)
+- Vibration (unable to create path for drivers)

 ## Compile